Treehouse of Horror XVI: Plot

-In the opening, Kang hopes to speed up an exceedingly slow and boring baseball game, despite Kodos' protests, but ends up destroying the universe when the baseball players go so fast, they turn into a killer vortex which sucks up the whole universe, even God.
+In the opening, Kang hopes to speed up an exceedingly slow and boring baseball game, despite Kodos' protests, but ends up destroying the universe when the baseball players go so fast, they turn into a killer vortex which sucks up the whole universe, including God.
 When Kodos berates Kang off-camera for destroying the universe, Kang responds by leaving a post-it note on the white void, revealing the title of the episode.

 B.I.
 Bartificial Intelligence

 In this spoof of A.I.
-Artificial Intelligence, Bart winds up in a deep coma after attempting to jump out of a window into a swimming pool.
+Artificial Intelligence, Bart winds up in a deep coma which lasts forever after attempting to jump out of a window into a swimming pool.
 The family takes in a robotic boy, named David, who quickly proves to be a better son.
-Three months later, Bart finally wakes up from his coma and competes against David for the affection of the rest of his family.
+Three months later, at early morning, Bart finally wakes up from his coma and competes against David for the affection of the rest of his family.
 However, Bart is dumped on a road by Homer, who decides to keep David instead.
 When Bart finds a group of old rusty robots, he steals their parts at night to become a cyborg.
 Angry that Homer abandoned him, he then returns home and, without hesitation, cuts through both David and Homer with a chainsaw after the former tries to use Homer as a shield.
 Although the family is now together again, Homer is angry that he has been fused with David's lower half, which soon collapses due to Homer's weight.
 Suddenly, the whole scenario is revealed to be a dream conjured by Homer's demonically possessed mind as he is being exorcised by a priest.
 Marge reluctantly says she will call work and tell them Homer cannot make it in, much to his delight.